-A Canadian court has held that it did not have jurisdiction over an individual charged with a CFPOA offence who had never been in Canada, and all of his alleged conduct took place outside of Canada.
+A Canadian court has held that it did not have jurisdiction over an individual charged with a CFPOA offence who had never been in Canada.
 However, the court confirmed that the individual could be charged if and when he is in Canada.
-Subsequently, in another matter, the Canadian government has charged two U.S. and one UK national with CFPOA violations.
+Subsequently, in another matter, the Canadian government has charged two U.S. and one U.K. national with CFPOA violations.